After An Assault

 - To determine the risk of sexually transmitted infections or pregnancy and take appropriate medical measures.

 - If you choose, you may have evidence collected to aid criminal prosecution if you later decide to file a criminal complaint.
 By law, Emergency Room staff must contact the police when they treat sexual assault survivors.
-The police will ask you to file a report, but you do not have to talk to the police or file a report if you do not want to.
+You do not have to talk to the police or file a report if you do not want to.

 - Consider reporting the assault.
 You may report the assault to the University or local police.
 Going to the hospital to seek medical attention does not obligate you to report the crime.
 The decision to report is very personal and one only you can make.